hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 If you want to describe a global sensor grid monitoring temperature over a large facility you might eventually discover that you're just dealing with a sheaf.
 Each sensor reports only for the room it occupies; adjacent rooms overlap in their coverage because data packets sometimes drop.
 You want a single, up-to-date heat map of the whole building, but you will only trust a reading if every overlapping sensor agrees on the shared region.
 A sheaf formalises exactly that: it assigns a *set of possible data states* to every room (open set) and tells you whether those states are compatible on their overlaps.
 If they are, the sheaf produces one coherent building-wide state; if not, it points to the conflict.
 From a systems perspective, this is a recipe for resilient data fusion and graceful degradation.

-A rules engine where each rule fires under a specific set of conditions is also secretly a sheaf.
+A rules (or exception handling) engine where each rule (or exception handler) fires under a specific set of conditions is also secretly a sheaf.
 Overlapping rule sets can clash, so you attach to every condition-set the exceptions still in play, then insist that on overlaps the exception lists match.
 When they do, a single, conflict-free policy emerges; when they don’t, the sheaf pinpoints the minimal contradictory slice.
-In other words, debugging a snarled permission matrix is just cohomology in work clothes.
+In other words, debugging a snarled permission matrix is just cohomology.
+TODO do I really want to keep this example as is?

-In a distributed system with half-trusting agents, each node keeps its own list of "normal" rules and "exceptions that override those rules."
+In robotics, coverage problems for cooperating drones translate into sheaves over time-indexed configuration spaces.
+In even more complex distributed systems, with half-trusting agents, each node might keep its own list of "normal" rules and "exceptions that override those rules."
 Lists themselves glue the same way ordinary data do, but the overrides form a second layer: you have to know whose exception beats whose when two agents disagree.
 That two-tier structure is exactly what a 2-sheaf (a stack) captures.
 A section over one agent is a pair (rule set, exception set); compatibility on an overlap checks that exceptions line up in priority.
 Gluing succeeds only when every clash can be resolved into a single, well-scoped override - no silent contradictions.

 Type-theoretic semantics often need to interpret a program fragment "in a context," then extend that interpretation when more variables become visible.
 Contexts overlap when subroutines share free variables.
 A presheaf on the lattice of contexts captures how meanings restrict; making it a *sheaf* imposes a principled uniqueness condition that echoes referential transparency.
 Categorical models of dependent type theory exploit exactly this sheaf condition to guarantee that substitution behaves predictably.

-In robotics, coverage problems for cooperating drones translate into sheaves over time-indexed configuration spaces.

-In another post I plan on writing, I show how domain driven design (DDD) can be viewed as a 2-sheaf.
+In another post I plan on writing, I show how domain driven design (DDD) can be viewed as a 2-sheaf...
 (Indeed, whenever you have two things that "think" about the same underlying things with different ontologies, you're typically dealing with a 2-sheaf).

 And so on.